AguaClara/Filter_Constriction/FilterConstrictions-Report1.md

 The subteam experimented with using a row of sand particles to act as constrictors; issues arose with keeping the sand in place.
 The sand also scratched the acrylic blocks.
 Determining that use of a row of sand particles was unideal, the team decided to use a design matching Table 1's second row of values.
 It will contain one flow constriction, a flow rate of 27.75 $\mu L/min$, and a microtubing length of 100 ft.
 The head loss of 4.026 $cm$ is the most feasible to implement.

 ## Conclusions
 The multiple new models developed by the team brought up a few interesting details for the team to consider.
 The implementation of a single constriction model required the installment of a long headloss microtube to further discourage flow through the flow cell.
 The videos recorded showed how the previous flow cell velocity was much greater than the estimated actual velocity through a pore of 2mL/min.
 The accuracy of the flow velocity as well as the dimensions of the flow cell itself was shown to be vital to the results of the constriction observation.
 Also, it became apparent that the calculated velocity from the headloss tubing was potentially different from the velocity that was actually created in the flow cell by the apparatus.
 The team planned to address this discrepancy by measuring the actual flow in the flow cell and manipulating the headloss tubing until the proper velocity was accomplished.
 In order to avoid this same issue in the future, the team inputted an adjustable headloss tubing apparatus such that the height of the tubing could easily be adjusted.
 Once the team figures out the relation between the absolute height of the tubing and the flow cell velocity, the height can easily be adjusted in case the flow cell requires a higher velocity (i.e. modeling more than one constriction) than that used for the one constriction model.
-This would be applicable for the model which uses sand grains in a row since that would model approximately ten constrictions at once.
+This would be applicable to the model which uses sand grains in a row since that would model approximately ten constrictions at once.
 The most accurate model would help the team understand the physics of the occurrences at the constrictions between each sand particle within the sand filter such that these can be optimized for maximum performance within the plant.

 ## Future Work

-In order to optimize the flow cell velocity to that of flluid flowing through one constriction in a StaRS filter, the length of the headloss tubing must be increased.
+In order to optimize the flow cell velocity to that of fluid flowing through one constriction in a StaRS filter, the length of the headloss tubing must be increased.
 This will greatly increase headloss and allow for a decreased flow cell velocity through the model of the single constriction.
 The team believes that this can be accomplished by coiling a long microtube around a cylindrical base to decrease the need for an unrealistic height increase.
-The team must also calculate the proper length of this microtube in order to insure that the flow velocity is accurate to that of the actual StaRS filter.
+The team must also calculate the proper length of this microtube in order to ensure that the flow velocity is accurate to that of the actual StaRS filter.
 The accuracy of the flow cell velocity to the calculated one can be tested using ImageJ particle tracking to measure the actual velocity in the flow cell.
 Alternatively, the outflow from the flow cell can be collected with respect to time to measure the velocity as well.
 After these are optimized, the team can determine which constriction works best as an accurate model of the flow in a sand filter.

 Further, the team is looking to insert a needle valve as part of the apparatus.
-This would allow for a redution in the minute pulsation observed in the flow cell.
+This would allow for a reduction in the minute pulsation observed in the flow cell.
 The flow accumulator was implemented in the earlier iterations of the system which seemed to decrease the major pulsation.
 However, considering the microscale environment of the constriction, diminishing all pulsation in the flow cell is of great importance.
 This step would have to come after the team figures out the details of the new constriction design.

 ## Bibliography
-Logan, B. E., Hermanowicz, S. W., & Parker,A. S. (1987).
+Logan, B. E., Hermanowicz, S. W., & Parker, A. S. (1987).
 A Fundamental Model for Trickling Filter Process Design.
 Journal (Water Pollution Control Federation), 59(12), 1029–1042.

 # Manual
 This manual lays out the details of the material and methods used for the aforementioned experiments.